 Agricultural Managers spend a great deal of time working in a farming environment, meaning that the majority of the workday takes place outdoors.
 They are exposed to potentially harsh weather conditions on a regular basis and often perform physically strenuous work.
 However, some of their time may be spent indoors planning for the following season, marketing their crops, or maintaining the equipment needed to run the farm efficiently.

 Most Agricultural Managers work full-time with great potential for overtime.
-During the spring and fall - the busiest times of year - they may work from sunrise to sunset.
+During the spring and fall - the busiest times of year - they may work from sunrise to sunset.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Agricultural Manager's Salary?

-Agricultural Managers make an average of $69,300 a year.
-The lowest 10% make around $31,700, while the highest 10% earned around $124,160.
-Income may fluctuate depending on the farm's output that particular year, as well as the receipt of government subsidies and other benefits.
+Agricultural managers earned a median salary of $68,090 as of May 2020.
+The lowest 10% earned about $35,090, while the highest 10% earned around $130,760 during this time.* Income may fluctuate depending on the farm's output that particular year, as well as the receipt of government subsidies and other benefits.
 Most Agricultural Managers own and operate their own businesses, but others work for larger corporations or small-scale companies.

 Agricultural Management Jobs